 Most schools have an open house at the start of each year.
 It is crucial to go and discuss the following.
 Usually, the school sends emails to each teacher about your child’s type 1 diabetes.

 However, do not think that the teachers are fully briefed.
 You need to inform each teacher about your child’s diabetes.
-Tell them what signs they should watch for and let them know that it is possible that your child will need to snack.
+Tell them what signs they should watch for and let them know that your child may need to snack.

 In case your kid is on CGM or insulin pump therapy, you need to tell the teachers that the pump might produce sounds, that might indicate a falling or rising glucose.

-When this happens, is crucial the teacher be aware that your kid needs to stop and consume a snack or make a correction into this pump.
+When this happens, is crucial the teacher be aware that your kid needs to stop and consume a snack or make a correction to this pump.

 Tell teachers that this might occur several times during the year and that your kid is empowered to take care of things.
 Let the staff know that the pump is an important medical device and that it cannot be stored.